focustimetech/ftt-spotlight/frontend/README.md

 # Frontend
-The front-end for Spotlight uses React.
+The front-end for Spotlight, which uses React.

 ## Installation
 ```bash